nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 **Question:**
 Are we bringing the ability to handle ambiguity into scope?
 This feature would address a need that’s emerged: some organisations are including cover letters with their evidence or sending clarifications via email, which are then lost outside the service.
 The question is whether we should allow users to upload a supporting note or provide a way to add additional evidence for clarification.
 **Answer:**
 We weighed the effort required for organisations to create cover letters and for tech to support multiple evidence uploads against adding a simpler component for a supporting note.
 The decision was to introduce a single supporting note that can be edited and updated, with visibility of the note in previous submissions.
 Editing the note alone is sufficient to resubmit a claim without needing to change other information.
-This is already a component that designed in version 7, but not tested, so the design effort is low.
+This is already a component that was designed in version 7, but not tested, so the design effort is low.